valarmathym/valarmathy-dev-portfolio/README.md

 # valarmathy-dev-portfolio

-Web Developer, recently graduated from TAFE, NSW with a Diploma of Information Technology ( Front End and Back End).
-Have hands-on experience in designing and developing responsive, user-friendly websites and web applications that are both visually appealing and functionally robust using HTML, CSS, JavaScript, React, Node.js, MongoDB etc.
+Passionate Full-Stack Web Developer with hands-on experience designing and developing responsive, accessible, and user-focused web applications using modern technologies including HTML, CSS, JavaScript, React, Node.js, Express.js, MongoDB, PHP, and MySQL.

-With experience in both collaborative team environments and independent projects, I thrive on turning complex problems into elegant digital solutions.
-Whether it's optimizing performance, improving accessibility, or building scalable systems, I aim to deliver high-quality code and seamless user experiences.

-IT postgraduate (UNSW, partial study) with foundational exposure to Computer science(COMP 9020), Principles of Python programming (COMP 9021), and Database systems (COMP 9311).
+Recently graduated from TAFE NSW with a Diploma of Information Technology specialising in Front-End and Back-End Web Development.
+Experienced in building scalable REST APIs, full-stack applications, and responsive websites with a strong focus on clean code, performance optimization, accessibility, and user experience.

+Skilled at working independently and collaboratively to solve complex technical problems and deliver practical digital solutions.
+Strong foundation in software development principles with additional postgraduate exposure to Computer Science, Python Programming, and Database Systems through studies at UNSW.

+Passionate about continuous learning, modern web technologies, and creating impactful software solutions.

 ## Projects developed: